- What is the difference between being licensed with Family Works and being licensed by a county agency?

-- Do I need to be married to become a treatment foster parent?
+- Do I need to be married to become a foster parent?

-- Do I need to own my own home to become a treatment foster parent?
+- Do I need to own my own home to become a foster parent?

-- Do I need parenting experience to become a treatment foster parent?
+- Do I need parenting experience to become a foster parent?

-- Am I required to stay home full-time to be a treatment foster parent?
+- Am I required to stay home full-time to be a foster parent?

 - I have a criminal history.
-Can I still become a treatment foster parent?
+Can I still become a foster parent?

 - What are the steps involved in becoming licensed?

-- Do treatment foster parents need to do anything to maintain their license?
+- Do foster parents need to do anything to maintain their license?

-- How much supervision are treatment foster parents expected to provide?
+- How much supervision are foster parents expected to provide?

 - What is expected of Family Works?

-- How are foster children placed with treatment foster parents?
+- How are foster children placed with foster parents?

 - Who is included in the child's treatment team?

-- How involved are treatment foster parents with the child's parents/family?
+- How involved are foster parents with the child's parents/family?

-- How long do children typically stay in treatment foster care?
+- How long do children typically stay in foster care?

-- Are treatment foster parents able to adopt children out of foster care?
+- Are foster parents able to adopt children out of foster care?

 - Can we continue contact with the child once they leave our home?

+Our agency does not require you to be a stay at home parent.
 Many foster parents work full-time.
-You must have a flexible enough schedule to be available to meet the needs of the foster child.
+You must, however, have a flexible enough schedule to be available to meet the needs of the foster child.
 This may require time off work for sick days, no school days, meetings, appointments, or court hearings.
-Our agency does not require you to be a stay at home parent.

-Potential foster parents fill out an application, complete interviews with our licensing specialists, prepare their home to meet state guidelines, complete criminal background checks and health examinations, and complete 36-40 hours of pre-placement training provided by the agency.
+Potential foster parents fill out an application, complete interviews with our licensing specialists, prepare their home to meet state safety guidelines, complete criminal background checks and health examinations, and complete 36-40 hours of pre-placement training provided by the agency.
 Please see the licensing flow chart for more details

-Treatment foster parents are required to complete 24 hours of training each year.
+Family Works foster parents are required to complete 24 hours of training each year.
 Family Works provides ample opportunity to obtain this training, however, conferences and webinars are also a good way to meet this requirement.
-Treatment foster parents are also evaluated each year by agency staff, which includes ensuring that the foster home remains safe and up to state standards.
-Treatment foster care licenses are renewed every two years.
+Foster parents are also evaluated each year by agency staff, which includes ensuring that the foster home remains safe and up to state standards.
+Foster care licenses are renewed every two years.

 Generally speaking, the children and teens we support require very close monitoring and supervision.
 Because of their past, they often need guidance in making positive decisions on a daily basis.
 Supervision expectations are decided on with the treatment team and are outlined in the child’s treatment plan.
 Supervision expectations may include: line of sight, in ear shot, or not being alone with other children/pets.

-We review information on each child that is referred to our agency to determine if he/she may be a good fit with one of our treatment foster families.
+We review information on each child that is referred to our agency to determine if they may be a good fit with one of our foster families.
 Several factors are considered, including the child’s age, gender, behavioral needs, and location.
-We then share the information with the treatment foster parents and begin exchanging questions and answers between the foster parents and the referring agency.
-Next, a pre-placement visit is arranged, which could be a short visit at a neutral location, a weekend overnight stay at the foster home and anything in between.
+We then share the information with the foster parents and begin exchanging questions and answers between the foster parents and the referring agency.
+Next, a pre-placement visit is arranged, which could be a short visit at a neutral location, a weekend overnight stay at the foster home, or anything in between.
 If all parties agree that the child could be successful in the foster home, official placement plans are made through the court system.

-Treatment foster care is meant to be a temporary situation where children are placed in safe and stable homes until a more permanent arrangement can be made.
+Foster care is meant to be a temporary situation where children are placed in safe and stable homes until a more permanent arrangement can be made.
 Our goal is for children to reach permanence.
-Permanence means the child is reunified with his or her family, adopted or someone has obtained guardianship of them.
-In some cases, the treatment foster parents are able to adopt or obtain guardianship of the child.
-Depending on the child’s permanence goal, the child may be in your home a few months or in rare cases, several years.
+Permanence is reached through the child reunifying with their family, adoption, or guardianship.
+In some cases, the foster parents are able to adopt or obtain guardianship of the child.
+Depending on the child’s permanency goal, the child may be in your home a few months or in rare cases, several years.
 The average length of stay is between 6-9 months.